OWASP/www-chapter-rochester/index.md

 layout: col-sidebar
 title: OWASP Rochester
-tags: rochester
+tags: Rochester

-region: United States
+region: North America

 ---

 ## Welcome
-Welcome to the local Rochester chapter homepage!
+Welcome to the local Rochester Chapter homepage!

 If you or your organization is interested in sponsoring or hosting a meeting please contact one of the local officers listed in the side bar.